xregistry/spec/core/spec.md

   - A value of `true` indicates the client MAY select the latest Version of a Resource via one of the methods described in this specification
 - `groups.resources.hasDocument`
-  - Indicated whether or not this Resource can have a document associated with it.
+  - Indicates whether or not this Resource can have a document associated with it.
 If `false` then the xRegistry metadata becomes the "document".
 Meaning, an HTTP `GET` to the Resource's URL or its `?meta` URL will both return the same information in the HTTP body.
-Note that in the non-`?meta` variant the xRegistry HTTP header MUST still be included for consistency.
+An HTTP `GET` to the Resource without a `?meta` query parameter in the request MUST still include the `xRegistry-` HTTP headers for consistency.
-    Additionally, a value of `true` does not mean that these Resources are guaranteed to have a non-empty document, rather just that they might have a non-empty document.
-And an HTTP `GET` to the Resource MAY return an empty HTTP body.
+    A value of `true` does not mean that these Resources are guaranteed to have a non-empty document, and an HTTP `GET` to the Resource MAY return an empty HTTP body.
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL
   - The default value if `true`
-  - A value of `true` indicates that the Resource supports a separate docuemnt to be associated with the Resource.
+  - A value of `true` indicates that the Resource supports a separate document to be associated with the Resource.
 - `groups.resources.attributes`
   - see `attributes` above
-  - Note that Resources themselves don't actually have extensions, rather the extesions would technically be on the Versions, but would appear on the Resource when asking for the latest version
+  - Note that Resources themselves don't actually have extensions, rather the extensions would technically be on the Versions, but would appear on the Resource when asking for the latest version

 #### Retrieving the Registry Model